Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Results Discussion

 \subsubsection{Predicting disease--pathway associations}

-For each model, we compute disease--pathway association scores as described in Methods and we test the validity of our predictions by comparison with CTD database \cite{ctd_database}.
+For our GPD model, we compute disease--pathway association scores as described in Section \ref{predictions} and we test the validity of our predictions by comparison with CTD database \cite{ctd_database}.
+As a baseline, we consider disease--pathway scores corresponding to the average FDE (AFDE) of genes within the pathway for patients having the disease.

-We use precision--recall and ROC curves (see Figure \ref{fig:pthws_preds}) to evaluate the performance of our approach.
-We observe that both NN2 and NN3 give a marginal improvement over random and that NN2 gives better predictions.
-Overall the performance of our approaches for disease--pathway association prediction appear limited.
-The relatively poor performances can partially be attributed to the incompleteness of CTD database.
-As a complementary analysis, we search the literature for support for the top $10$ disease--pathway associations predicted with the best performing model, NN2 (see Table \ref{tab:pthw-disease}).
-Note that none of these associations are reported in CTD database.
+We evaluate the results as done previously for disease--gene associations (see Table \ref{tab:pathways_auc} and Figure \ref{fig:pthws_preds}).
+We observe that GPD convincingly outperforms AFDE.
+The seemingly poor performances of both approaches can partially be attributed to the incompleteness of CTD database.
+To test this hypothesis, we search the literature for support for the top $10$ disease--pathway associations predicted with our GPD (see Table \ref{tab:pthw-disease}).
+Note that none of these associations predicted are reported in CTD database.